 An Honors College student completes the requirements for a major in one of the colleges awarding bachelor’s degrees.
 The student enrolls in honors classes, whenever those are available.
 The Honors Research Project counts as advanced coursework.

 In place of The University of Akron General Education requirements (except for physical education), an Honors College student completes an individually selected set of courses to meet the Honors Distribution.
-With the approval of the Honors Council, the student completes a balance of coursework in the humanities, social sciences, and natural sciences, enrolling in honors sections of those classes when available.
+With the approval of the Honors Council, the student completes a balance of coursework in the humanities, languages and the arts, social sciences, and natural sciences, enrolling in honors sections of those classes when available.
 The Honors Distribution consists of the following four Group requirements totaling at least 38 credits:

 Group I (The Humanities)